preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 Year later, we were still quite in love with the simplicity and extensibility of WMR's prerendering and felt it was sorely missing from our Vite preset, so we looked to port it over with a few minor adjustment to fix the qualms we had.
 A little bit of work later and voila, prerendering via a plugin!

-To get started with, here's an example of prerendering a "Hello World" app:
+To get started with, here's an example of prerendering a "Hello World" app.

 > Hint: Our Vite initializer, (`$ npm create preact`) can set this up for you along with a few other complimentary options, like routing, TypeScript, etc. If you're interested in trying out our prerendering, it's the fastest way to get up-to-speed.

-1. Enable prerendering by setting `prerender: { enabled: true }` in `@preact/preset-vite`'s plugin options.
+Firstly, enable prerendering by setting `prerender: { enabled: true }` in `@preact/preset-vite`'s plugin options:

 ```diff
 // vite.config.js